 Click here for List of Publications.

-In addition to this, Prof. Grima is involved in a number of biomechanics projects which range from the biomechanics of the chest to sports biomechanics with particular emphasis on fixed-seat rowing, a sport he also practices.
+In addition to this, Professor Grima is involved in a number of biomechanics projects which range from the biomechanics of the chest to sports biomechanics with particular emphasis on fixed-seat rowing, a sport he also practices.